joshfarrant/shortcuts-js/README.md

   }),
 ];

+// Generate the Shortcut data
 const shortcut = buildShortcut(actions);

-fs.writeFile('My Fancy Shortcut.shortcut', shortcut, (err) => {
+// Write the Shortcut to a file in the current directory fs.writeFile('My Fancy Shortcut.shortcut', shortcut, (err) => {
   if (err) {
     console.error('Something went wrong :(', err);